 What’s intended for school should be done in school and what’s supposedly for the home should be enjoyed at home!
 This is my way to evade cynicism.
 However, on an occasional thread, there are instances where work-related stuff like attending seminars and advance planning of classroom activities may take the view at home.
 How do I deal with it?

 I set a certain time frame for making preparations and some other work-related activities without sacrificing my precious time for myself and for my family.

 I never let tons of paperwork destroy my precious time with my family.
 I set boundaries.
 I know that teaching has been an important part of my identity but it doesn’t make me forget my responsibilities as a mother.
-No way will it be the reason for disappointments to my children.
+No way will it be the reason for disappointment to my children.

 With my best organizational skills, things will work out fine.
-I will not let chronic stress eats my energy.
+I will not let chronic stress eat my energy.
 Of course, I always work hard both at home and in school; however, I make sure that these things don’t overlap!
 Does this make sense?

 2. Make Use of Varied Learning Activities

 If poor classroom management is one of the causes of teacher burnout, then as teachers we should design our classrooms for active learning.
 Promoting collaborative learning experiences will help maintain students’ focus.
-And, this is what we want right?
+And this is what we want right?